plumvillage/newsletter/src/en/articles/br-phap-an--light-up-a-candle.md

 In the autumn of 1985 while I was studying in California, Thay came to the U.S. for a retreat in Austin.
 My whole family joined that retreat.
 My parents dearly love and respect Thay.
 Then in 1988, I joined another retreat in Southern California.
 That was the year Sr. Chan Khong ordained on Vulture Peak.

 From when I was a highschool student until I became a monk, I had read many books and listened to many teachings about meditation from different zen masters.
-But only when I encountered Thay’s book *Vấn đề nhận thức trong Duy thức học* (*Consciousness in the Manifestation Only School*) that I intuitively knew - here was my teacher!
+But only when I encountered Thay’s book *Vấn đề nhận thức trong Duy thức học* (*Consciousness in the Manifestation Only School*) that I intuitively knew–here was my teacher!
 The more I practiced, the more I felt that the conditions that allowed me to meet Thay had been sown many lifetimes ago.

 {% image "article/br-phap-an/thay-phap-an-edited.jpg", "", "Transmitting the 14 Mindfulness Trainings" %}